Communication Design, BFA

 Foreign Language Requirements

-See the College of Liberal Arts for the college language requirement.6
+See the School of Arts, Media, and Communication for the college language requirement.6

 Total Hours122